Recipe boxes like HelloFresh are a genius idea.

 Spicy Sausage Hot Pot with Bulgar Wheat

-This warming winter stew involves browning sausages in a pan, then slowly cooking them in a sauce of tomatoes, paprika, red onion.
+This warming winter stew from Hello Fresh involves browning sausages in a pan, then slowly cooking them in a sauce of tomatoes, paprika and red onion.
 Shortly before it’s cooked, stir in a handful of spinach and a tin of kidney beans.

 This was a really simple recipe, and tasty.
 The sausages were described as spiced, but I couldn’t detect any spice – if you did want a spicy hot pot, I’d suggest adding in a couple of finely chopped chilies to give more flavour.